-* Sirius says in supply talks with 3 buyers ahead of mine development
+* Sirius says in supply talks with 3 buyers ahead of mine

 * Managing director declines to name companies involved

 * But says supply of quality concentrate would help BHP

 SYDNEY, July 14 Australian miner Sirius